pslisko/performa365docs/docs/general/product_updates.rst

 New:

-* GUI updates
-   Course activity tiles now contain icons and information if the activity is required, optional, skipped or overdue.

 * RPT-ER01 Course Rating report
    Report to show ratings for a selected course.

 Improved:

+* Course activity tile
+   Course activity tile now shows if the activity is required, optional, skipped or overdue.

 * Survey results
    Survey results can now be easily accessed from actions in the activity management (Course Manage -> Activities).

 * Documentation - E-mail Notifications
-   Detailed documentation about e-mail notification service configuration and e-mail notification templates
+   Detailed documentation about e-mail notification service configuration and e-mail notification templates.

 * Documentation - User Management
-   Detailed documentation about user management for both supported auth providers (Azure AD and ADFS), including details on external user management
+   Detailed documentation about user management for both supported auth providers (Azure AD and ADFS), including details on external user management.

-Removed:

-* Office mix
-   Office mix type of activity will be retired due to Microsoft's announcement about  `Office Mix end of service <https://support.office.com/en-us/article/important-information-about-office-mix-preview-end-of-service-c1c04f84-a7bb-4602-9645-258017155258>`_.

 Fixed: